lsabrinax/VideoTextSCM/README.md

 ## Datasets
 The root of the dataset directory can be ```VideoTextSCM/datasets/```.
-Download ICDAR 2015 Video Dataset in [official website](https://rrc.cvc.uab.es/?ch=3&com=downloads), and unzip them in dataset directory.
+Download the converted ground-truth and data list [Baidu Drive](https://pan.baidu.com/s/1-r084b6l58Rhe__1SCBo6Q)(download code: 0e8b), [Google Drive](https://drive.google.com/drive/folders/13GkcaSLsXxTCbuFwUAHvBfbB6DB-5Fwq?usp=sharing).
+The images of each dataset can be obtained from official website.

 ## Testing